The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 Do the furlough wages need to be paid back by the employer in the future?

 No. This a government grant, not a loan.
 However, HMRC retains the right to retrospectively audit all aspects of claims and may withhold payments or ask for repayment in full if the claims are found to be dishonest.
+If you have made an error on the calculations you must inform HMRC and pay back any overclaimed amount.

 How are the earnings calculated?